peebles/elk-stack/README.md

     docker-compose up -d

 You should now be able to browse to the IP address of the docker machine you created.

+To re-build and re-deploy one of the services in this stack:

+    docker-compose build SERVICE
+    docker-compose up --no-deps -d SERVICE

+where SERVICE is one of elasticsearch, logstash, kibana.